overviewer/Minecraft-Overviewer/docs/index.rst

   improvements to The Overviewer.
 Besides, for the level of detail provided, our users consider it worth the time!

-* Overviewer is not targeted at end users.
+* The Overviewer is not targeted at end users.
 We mainly see Overviewer fitting in best with server operators, rendering their server's map for all users to view.

-  You are welcome to use Overviewer for your single player worlds, and it will work just fine.
+  You are welcome to use The Overviewer for your single player worlds, and it will work just fine.
 However, since the only interface is currently command line based, you will need to know a bit about the command line in order to operate The Overviewer.

 Requirements
 ============